Cisco-Learning/Learning-Content-Template/README.md

 ![Repository Workflow Diagram](https://lucid.app/publicSegments/view/d57c0107-249c-4225-8898-addea7d9de31/image.png)

+### Basic Workflow Guidelines

+1. Jira ticket is assigned or created for the work.

-1. As new work is done a new branch must be created.
+2. As new work is done a new branch must be created.
 No direct changes should be done or committed on the `main` branch.

    - The branch should follow the following name conventions: